XWang20/personalpage-academic/content/authors/admin/_index.md

   url: "https://www.uestc.edu.cn/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, deep learning and learning on graphs.
+bio: My research interests include machine learning, learning on graphs and GNNs.

 # Interests to show in About widget
-reseatch interests:
+interests:
 - Artificial Intelligence
 - Machine Learning
 - Learning on graphs